 - 5.28 Transparency is a key element in addressing the issues raised by the provision of non-audit services by firms to the entities audited by them.
-Paragraphs 1.54 and 1.58 of this Ethical Standard establish requirements to communicate to those charged with governance, and other persons where appropriate, significant facts and matters that may bear upon the integrity, objectivity and independence of the firm.
+Paragraphs 1.58 and 1.62 of this Ethical Standard establish requirements to communicate to those charged with governance, and other persons where appropriate, significant facts and matters that may bear upon the integrity, objectivity and independence of the firm.
 These include relevant facts and matters related to the provision of non-audit services. - 5.29 In the case of public interest entities and other listed entities, and entities that may be seeking a listing, ensuring that the audit committee is properly informed about the issues associated with the provision of non-audit services will assist them to comply with the provisions of the UK Corporate Governance Code and Irish Annex relating to reviewing and monitoring the external auditor's independence and objectivity and to developing a policy on the use of the external auditor to supply non-audit services.
-This will include discussion of any inconsistencies between the entity's policy and this Ethical Standard and ensuring that the policy is communicated to affiliates. - 5.30 Communications with those charged with governance regarding the impact on the integrity, objectivity or independence of the firm and covered persons of non-audit services are likely to be facilitated if disclosure of such non-audit services distinguishes between 'audit related services' (see paragraphs 5.34 5.36) and other non-audit services (see paragraph 5.7).
+This will include discussion of any inconsistencies between the entity's policy and this Ethical Standard and ensuring that the policy is communicated to affiliates.